Earl of Dysart

 Earl of Dysart (pronounced /ˈdaɪzərt/) is a title in the Peerage of Scotland.
-It was created by King Charles I in 1643 for William Murray and has been held continuously since then by his descendants.
+It was created by King Charles I in 1643 for William Murray and has been held continuously since then by his relatives.

 Creation

 The title was granted in 1643 to William Murray, who had earlier represented Fowey and East Looe in the English House of Commons.
 He was made Lord Huntingtower at the same time, also in the Peerage of Scotland.
 Murray had been a lifelong friend of King Charles I, in fact having been his whipping boy while the latter was Prince of Wales.

 Succession

 Murray was succeeded by his daughter, Elizabeth, the 2nd Countess.
 In 1670 she resigned the peerage and received a new grant thereof by patent with precedency of her father, and with remainder to her heirs of the body, failing which to her heirs whatsoever.
 Lady Dysart married, firstly, Sir Lionel Tollemache, 3rd Baronet (see Tollemache baronets for the earlier history of this title), and, secondly, John Maitland, 1st Duke of Lauderdale.

 She was succeeded by her son from her first marriage, Lionel, the 3rd Earl, who had already succeeded his father as 4th Baronet.
 Lord Dysart notably represented Orford and Suffolk in the House of Commons and served as Lord-Lieutenant of Suffolk, but declined the offer of an English barony.
 His son, Lionel Tollemache, Lord Huntingtower pre-deceased him and the title was inherited by his grandson, Lionel Tollemache, 4th Earl of Dysart in 1727.
 The 4th Earl was elected High Steward of Ipswich and Knight of the Thistle.
 The title passed to the 4th Earl's eldest son, Lionel, who became 5th Earl in 1770.
 The 5th Earl died without issue in 1799 and the title passed to his brother, Wilbraham, former Member of Parliament for Northampton and Liskeard, who became the 6th Earl at the age of 60.